-- Launch the Supermetrics sidebar and log into each data source that applies to the queries to be transferred.
-This is so the permissions for this user are set for the next steps.
+- From the new Sheet, launch the Supermetrics sidebar and log into each data source that applies to the queries to be transferred.
+This step is required so the permissions for this user are set for the next steps.
 See also: Logging into Data Sources for Google Sheets

-- Open the SupermetricsQueries tab (if hidden, click Add-ons->Supermetrics->Manage queries).
+- From both Sheet files, open the SupermetricsQueries tab (if hidden, click Add-ons->Supermetrics->Manage queries).

 - The "query ID" (column A)

 - The "Refresh with user account" (column AU)